‘Vanderpump Rules’ Brides-To-Be Brittany Cartwright & Lala Kent Pose Together In Paris

 Cartwright posted to Instagram after she posed in Paris with her fellow bride-to-be.
 The engaged Bravo stars smiled as they sat together at an outdoor café, and both women looked stylish in oversized sunglasses.

-The new photo comes days after Vanderpump Rules fans saw Brittany break the news to Lala that she would not be able to have her as a bridesmaid in her wedding because she already has a large bridal party.
-While Lala insisted there were no hard feelings as the two spoke about it on the season finale of the Bravo reality show, she later told Bravo’s The Daily Dish podcast that Brittany has since asked her to be a bridesmaid after all.
+The new photo comes days after Vanderpump Rules fans saw Brittany break the news to Lala that she would not be able to have her as a bridesmaid in her wedding, seeing as how she already has a large bridal party.
+While Lala insisted there were no hard feelings — the two spoke about it on the season finale of the Bravo reality show — she later told Bravo’s The Daily Dish podcast that Brittany has since asked her to be a bridesmaid after all.

 “Off-camera she asked me, over New Year’s Eve,” Lala Kent said of Brittany Cartwright.
 “My mom cried because my mom was there when she asked me.
 And I was like, ‘Mom, why are you crying about this?’
 She was like, ‘Do you know what an honor it is to be someone’s bridesmaid?’ …It made me really happy.”

 During the Paris trip, Brittany Cartwright also posted a photo of her and Lala posing with “mademoiselles” Stassi Schroeder and Katie Maloney.
-Maloney, who is married to Vanderpump Rules co-star Tom Schwartz, will be a Matron of Honor in Brittany and Jax’s wedding ceremony.
+Maloney, who is married to Vanderpump Rules co-star Tom Schwartz, will be a matron of honor in Brittany and Jax’s wedding ceremony.
 Vanderpump Rules stars Stassi Schroeder, Scheana Shay, Kristen Doute, and Ariana Madix will also be bridesmaids.

-While all is fine in France, the explosive Vanderpump Rules reunion airs Monday at 9 p.m. on Bravo.
+The explosive Vanderpump Rules reunion airs Monday at 9 p.m. on Bravo.